 Proin is the ideal solution for dogs with incontinence issues.
 The proin chewable tablet contains phenylpropanolamine for the management and treatment of canine urinary incontinence.
 Phenylpropanolamine is an andrenergic agent that tightens the bladder sphincter muscle, helping your dog control urine leakage.
-Proin will not cure incontinence, but help manage it.
-Proin tablets must be given with food.
-Ask your veterinarian if Proin is right for your dog.
-Proin is a prescription medication.
+THIS ITEM CAN'T BE SHIPPED AR, GA,ID, LA, OR.

 Proin is a chewable tablets for the management and treatment of canine urinary incontinence.
 Proin Contains phenylpropanolamine.

 - Effective treatment for urinary incontinence in dogs.

 - Ensures sustained phenylpropanolamine levels in the blood stream and may help reduce the conditions often associated with high levels of phenylpropanolamine such as: decreased appetite, changes in heart rate, increased blood pressure, hyperexcitability

 Proin contains the active ingredient phenylpropanolamine, an adrenergic agent that works by tightening the bladder sphincter muscle, which helps to control urine leakage.